davepinch/pinchy.cc/content/topics/places/sites/walker-valley/directions/walker-valley-directions-4.md

 ---
-title: "Stay on SR 9 southbound for 1.4 miles to Walker Valley Road."
+title: "Stay on SR 9 southbound for 1.4 miles to Walker Valley Road on your left."
 next: "Turn east on Walker Valley Road for 2.2 miles to Peter Burns Road on your right."
 note: You are very close when you reach the prominent S-turn.
 tags: